trinodb/trino/docs/src/main/sphinx/develop/supporting-merge.rst

   This method is called during query planning to get the table layout to be used for rows inserted by the ``MERGE`` operation.
-For some connectors, this layout will be used for rows deleted as well.
+For some connectors, this layout is used for rows deleted as well.

 * ``getUpdateLayout()``::